Economic Evaluation and Investment Decision Methods

 Mr. John M. Stermole

-After 30 years of teaching on the Colorado School of Mines campus, John retired May of 2017 as an Associate Teaching Professor.
-During his time at Mines, John taught courses in “Engineering Economics,” “Economics Evaluation and Investment Decision Methods,” and “Advanced Projects,” which were presented to junior, senior and graduate level students.
-From 1996 thru 2010, and again in 2012 and 2015, CSM graduating seniors recognized Mr. Stermole as one of the “Outstanding Faculty Members” at Colorado School of Mines.
-In 1997 John was appointed as a Fellow to the Institute for Global Resources Policy and Management at the Colorado School of Mines where his work focused on publications centered around modeling hard rock mining taxation for over 20 countries.
-From 1998 thru 2005 John also taught this subject matter as an Adjunct Professor at the University of Denver, Sturm College of Law, in their Natural Resource and Environmental Law Graduate Program.
+In 1987, John Stermole began his teaching career as an Adjunct and then Associate Teaching Professor at Colorado School of Mines, where he taught this subject matter for the Division of Economics and Business (Mineral Economics) and the Division of Chemical and Biological Engineering.
+The courses “Engineering Economics” and “Economic Evaluation and Investment Decision Methods” were presented to Junior, Senior, and graduate level students.
+From 1996 through 2010, 2012, 2015 and again in 2016, CSM’s graduating Seniors recognized Mr. Stermole as one of the “Outstanding Faculty Members” at Colorado School of Mines.
+In 1997, he was appointed as a Fellow to the Institute for Global Resources Policy and Management at the Colorado School of Mines where his work focused on modeling mining taxation issues for over 20 different countries.
+John officially retired from teaching at Colorado School of Mines in 2017.
+From 1998 through 2005, John also taught this subject matter as an Adjunct Professor at the University of Denver, Sturm College of Law, in their Natural Resource and Environmental Law Graduate Program.
+John Stermole gained nearly four years of industry experience at Lowdermilk Construction Co. (also Tectonic Construction), applying the concepts of engineering economics to heavy construction projects including state and interstate highway projects, oil shale mine site development and equipment repair and replacement analyses.

 Mr. Andrew H. Pederson